hpigot/hpigot.github.io/_posts/2018-02-21-recruitment1.md

 2. The rock-slide analogy of electricity and Ohm's Law
 3. Soldering

 They chose to host 3 lessons to cover the material.
 Each lesson would take place for one hour after class during the students' free time, starting Sunday December 10th (after the winter holidays).
-The team leaders divided the responsibility for each topic between their [four sub-groups][leadergroups].
+The Team Leaders divided the responsibility for each topic between their [four sub-groups][leadergroups].

 ## Information Meeting and New Member Selection

 About 21 people put their names down on the sign-up sheet.
 When the information meeting began on Thursday the following week, 10 of those students were present.
 Most of the students in attendance were from grade 4, with a couple from grades 8 and 9.
-The team leaders reviewed the membership expectations, and addressed any questions brought up by the attendees.
+The Team Leaders reviewed the membership expectations, and addressed any questions brought up by the attendees.
 Since fewer people showed up than we'd planned to recruit, the leaders decided to make them all members without any further deliberation.
-The team leaders explained the plan for new-member training, and confirmed that the timing of the sessions was possible for them.
+The Team Leaders explained the plan for new-member training, and confirmed that the timing of the sessions was possible for them.

 ![infomeeting](/images/recruitment1/0003.jpg)
 _Team Leader Karma Nyima addressing new club members at the information meeting._